 The brake system problems were common for 2014 to 2017 4Runner models—the complaints centered on the brakes locking up temporarily or failing.
 The brake master cylinder and front rotor were most prone to premature wear and warp issues.

 The 4Runner model was notorious for developing serious transmission faults from 1990 to 2016.
-Drivers regularly had to replace the throttle position sensor, solenoid, or shift to fix this issue.
+Drivers regularly experienced symptoms of bad throttle position sensor, solenoid, or shift to fix this issue.
 Without the fix, they would experience frequent loss of power and rough shifting.